DefinitelyTyped/tsd/README.md

 	$ grunt gtx:tsd
 	//.. etc

 It is recommend you use an intelligent parsing IDE (WebStorm or VisualStudio) and a big screen (or two) on a decent workstation.
-Code looks best with tabs rendered at 4 spaces (3 is nice too, or 6 or 8, I don't care, because smart-tabs are awesome like that).
+Code looks best with tabs rendered at 4 spaces (3 is really nice too, or 6 or 8, I don't care, because smart-tabs are awesome like that).

-### Awesome tech used

-* [q](https://github.com/kriskowal/q) and [q-io](https://github.com/kriskowal/q-io) - Promises as promised.
+## Contribute

+Contributions will be welcome once the application architecture stabilises a bit more.
+If you want to fix some isolated thing in the development version then that is already appreciated, but please discuss a [ticket](https://github.com/DefinitelyTyped/tsd/issues) (or risk the basis of your work being re-factored).

+**Note:** TSD no longer maintains it's own data sources, contributions on definitions files go directly to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped).

+## Notable modules

+Shout-out to essential modules used to build TSD:

 * [grunt-ts](https://github.com/basarat/grunt-ts) - TypeScript compiler for grunt.
 * [tslint](https://github.com/palantir/tslint) + [grunt-tslint](https://github.com/palantir/grunttslint) - TypeScript linter (note: if you are bored then help make new rules!)
-* [gruntfile-gtx](https://github.com/Bartvds/gruntfile-gtx) - Gruntfile powerbooster (disclosure: my own module).
+* [gruntfile-gtx](https://github.com/Bartvds/gruntfile-gtx) - Gruntfile powerbooster (by author).
 * [tv4](https://github.com/geraintluff/tv4) - JSON-Schema validation like a boss.
+* [q](https://github.com/kriskowal/q) and [q-io](https://github.com/kriskowal/q-io) - Promises as promised.
 * [node-exit](https://github.com/cowboy/node-exit) - (@cowboy and the grunt team pick up where node.js has [dropped the ball](https://github.com/joyent/node/issues/3584)).
-* And many others.

-## Contribute

-Contributions will be welcome once the application architecture stabilises a bit more.
-If you want to fix some isolated thing in the development version then that is already appreciated, but please discuss a [ticket](https://github.com/DefinitelyTyped/tsd/issues) or risk the basis of your work being re-factored.
+* [semver](https://github.com/isaacs/node-semver) - Semver parsing and filtering

 ## History